EyeVisionsNL/views/README.md

 ![Screenshot_20250306-161519](https://github.com/user-attachments/assets/cda3e512-13fa-4e33-beda-e65e0442dbff)

+<h2>New views not in the orginal view-assist</h2>

+<b>Compass rose:</b>

+Compass rose card with everything in it want you want to know about the wind. this requires WindRose card from hacs.  (screen shot dutch section)

+<b>P2000:</b>

+The messages from P2000(dutch police,ambulance,fire codes) from your region will appear here.
+This will require P2000 from hacs.
+It show the messages for 15 sec and then go to map view to the location.
+The automation uses a chime.  (screen shot dutch section)

 <b>Activelights:</b>

-This page shows the lights that are on. required custom:auto-entities
+This page shows the lights that are on. required custom:auto-entities card from hacs  (screen shot dutch section)

 <b>Floor plan:</b>

-Plain floor plan in layout/template view-assist
+Plain floor plan in layout/template view-assist. (screen shot dutche section)

 <b>Camera:</b>